kristofvarszegi/recursivefilter/README.md

 * Doing steps 2, 3, 4 with parallel-scan
  * One thread block per column: bad occupancy
  * One thread block for N columns: inherent shared memory bank conflicts between the scan strips
+ * Using warp shuffle functions: the shared memory writes after the scan offset the pros because of bank conflicts
 * Reading input-only global arrays with __ldg(.)
 * Unrolling "for" loops in kernels by templating
 * Aligning thread block dim to 128byte for global memory accesses in 2dgrid kernels: optimum also considering between block limitation and shared memory limitation was not divisor of 128
 * Aligning tables to 128bytes for global memory accesses
 * Implementing specific fast pow(float, int)

+# Further runtime optimization possibilities

+* Use half precision number format - depends on the requirements of the domain of usage
+* Don't calculate the unused last row/col of the aggregated tables

 # Troubleshooting